razerofficial/CChromaEditor/README.md

 	const char* path, double frameId);
 ```

+---
 <a name="PluginSetDevice"></a>
 **PluginSetDevice**

+Changes the `deviceType` and `device` of a `Chroma` animation.
+If the device
+is changed, the `Chroma` animation will be reset with 1 blank frame.
+Returns
+the animation id upon success.
+Returns -1 upon failure.

 ```C++
 EXPORT_API int PluginSetDevice(
 	int animationId, int deviceType, int device);
 ```

+---
 <a name="PluginSetEffect"></a>
 **PluginSetEffect**